stephan-double-u/cross-language-validation-schema/README.md

 - implements a Validator and a Consumer for this schema in ECMAScript 6.

 # Thoughts about possible extensions
-- FUTURE_HOURS?<br>
-  E.g. to validate that a date is at least 6 hours in the future.

 - RANGE with `"boundsIncluded": false`?<br>
   E.g. with `"min": 5`, to validate that a value _is greater_ than 5<br>